The root canal procedure. –

 Root canal files.

-Related information – If you’d like more details about files, we delve into this subject much more extensively on our page: What are root canal files?
+FYI – If you’d like more details, we cover this subject in greater detail on our page: What are root canal files?
 A to Z.

 The primary cutting action of a file is on the upstroke.